Academic Planning Guide

 Late Arrival / Early Release

-Students in the 11th and 12th grade who are on-track to graduate and meet graduation requirements may choose to arrive late to school or leave school early.
+Students in the 12th grade ONLY who are on-track to graduate and meet graduation requirements may choose to arrive late to school or leave school early.
+Students in 11th grade who are participating in Opportunity Knocks may utilize Late Arrival or Early Release, so as not to go over the annual maximum of 7 credits.

 - Students must pass each class in the previous semester to be eligible for Late Arrival or Early Release.